 CBSE (The Central Board of Secondary Education) is one of the national level boards of education in India.
-CBSE control and regulate many public and private schools operated as per the Union Government of India.
+CBSE control and regulate many public and private schools operated as per the laws governed by the Union Government of India.
 NCERT in conjunction with CBSE has asked all the schools to be affiliated and must follow only the NCERT curriculum.
 So, NCERT is the standardized academic regulatory body providing books, NCERT questions and solutions, curriculum and model papers and many more.
 As per 2019 statistics, there are 21,499 schools affiliated to the CBSE board.
 The official website for CBSE board is Website www.cbse.nic.in.
 CBSE was the first education board set up by Uttar Pradesh Board of High School and Intermediate Education in 1921.
 Later it was confined to Ajmer, Bhopal and Vindhya Pradesh.
 In 1952, it became the "Central Board of Secondary Education" that took responsibility to control all the CBSE schools across the nation.
 CBSE affiliates most of the schools approved by the central government of India, all Kendriya Vidyalayas, all Jawahar Navodaya Vidyalayas, and the majority of the private schools in India.

 The main objectives of CBSE are

 To define appropriate approaches of academic activities to provide stress-free, child-centred and holistic education to all children without compromising on quality.

 To analyze and monitor the quality of academic activities by collecting feedback from different stakeholders.

 To develop norms for implementation of various academic activities including quality issues; to control and coordinate the implementation of various academic and training programs of the Board; to organize academic activities and to supervise other agencies involved in the process.

 To adapt and innovate methods to achieve academic excellence in conformity with psychological, pedagogical and social principles.